 When to screen

-- All babies whose parents have consented to screening must have a sample taken between days five to eight (ideally on day five) regardless of medical condition, feeding or prematurity (Rationale 5).
+- All babies whose parents have consented to screening must have a sample taken on day 5 (or between day 5-8 if transfused) regardless of medical condition, transfusion, feeding or prematurity (Rationale 8).

 - All four spots should be filled on a new screening card.